Solving PDEs on Unknown Manifolds with Machine Learning: Introduction

 Building upon this encouraging result, we propose to solve PDEs on unknown manifolds by embedding the DM algorithm in NN-based PDE solvers.
 In particular, the DM algorithm is employed to approximate the second-order elliptic differential operator defined on the manifolds.
 Subsequently, a least-squares regression problem is formulated by imposing an algebraic equation that involves a graph-Laplacian type matrix, obtained by the discretization of the DM asymptotic expansion on the available point cloud training data.
-Numerically, we solve the resulting empirical loss function by finding the solution from a hypothesis space of neural-network type functions (e.g., with feedforward neural network, we consider the compositions of power of ReLU or polynomial-sine activation functions).
-Theoretically, we study the approximation and optimization aspects of the error analysis, induced by the training procedure that minimizes the empirical risk defined on available point cloud data.
+Numerically, we solve the resulting empirical loss function by finding the solution from a hypothesis space of neural-network type functions (e.g., with feedforward NNs, we consider the compositions of power of ReLU or polynomial-sine activation functions). \revv{The proposed NN approach provides a more feasible approach to solve large linear systems associated with manifold PDEs compared to performing (a stable) pseudo-inversion and obtain a continuous function solution instead of a discrete solution at training points.
+Such feasibility could be achieved through mini-batch training as we shall demonstrate in Section~\ref{sec:2dtorus}, which circumvents the computational and memory issues of using the full linear system at once.
+Similar mini-batch training strategies have also been used in~\cite{YiqiMichael}. } Theoretically, we study the approximation and optimization aspects of the error analysis, induced by the training procedure that minimizes the empirical risk defined on available point cloud data.
 Under appropriate regularity assumptions, we show that when the hypothesis space has either an infinite width or depth, the global minimizer of the empirical loss function is a consistent solution in the limit of large training data.
-The corresponding error bound gives the relations between the desired accuracy and the required length of training data and width (or depth) of the network.
-Furthermore, when the hypothesis space is a two-layer neural network, we show that for a sufficiently large width, the gradient descent method can identify a global minimizer of the empirical loss function.
-Numerically, we verify the proposed methods on several test problems on simple 2D and 3D manifolds with various co-dimensions and boundaries.
+The corresponding error bound gives the relations between the desired accuracy and the required size of training data and width (or depth) of the network.
+Furthermore, when the hypothesis space is a two-layer NN, we show that for a sufficiently large width, the gradient descent (GD) method can identify a global minimizer of the empirical loss function. {Numerically, we verify the proposed methods on several test problems on simple 2D and 3D manifolds of various co-dimensions and rough unknown surfaces with and without boundaries.
+In a set of instructive examples, we compare the accuracy of the generalization of the NN solution on new data points to the interpolation solution attained by applying the classical Nystr\"om scheme on a linear combination of the estimated Laplace-Beltrami eigenfunctions that spans the PDE solution.
+In rough surface examples, we will verify the accuracy of the solutions by comparing them against the Finite Element Method solutions.}